What does courier insurance cover?

 Frequently Asked Questions

 What can I transport under courier insurance?At ChoiceQuote, we understand that couriers carry a wide range of items.
-However, our courier insurance does not cover high-risk items or hazardous substances, and you will not be covered if using the vehicle to carry furniture for home movers.
-Our courier insurance covers vehicles carrying out a single pick up of items and delivering to multiple drop-off locations.
+Courier insurance covers vehicles carrying delivering parcels, packages, newspapers, or other goods to multiple drop-off locations.
+Hazardous materials can be covered as part of a fleet of courier vehicles.
 Get in touch for more information, or to discuss your courier requirements.

 I use my own car, can’t I just use my motor insurance instead of courier insurance?Courier insurance is still necessary if you use your personal car to deliver parcels.
 Your private car, motorbike or van insurance will not protect your work as a courier, even if the policy covers Class 1 Business use.